ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 gradation than simply "allowed or disallowed" so each value might include some more complex level of gradation in some implementations.

-That is, where actual-state has a single value per claim per Target Environment applying to one device at one point in time, reference state can have a set of values per claim per Target Environment.
-Appraisal policy then specifies how to match the actual-state values against a set of Reference Values.
+That is, where actual state has a single value per claim per Target Environment applying to one device at one point in time, reference state can have a set of values per claim per Target Environment.
+Appraisal policy then specifies how to match the actual state values against a set of Reference Values.

 Some examples of such matching include: